Identifying the post-pandemic determinants of low performing students in Latin America through Interpretable Machine Learning methods: Conclusions

-Third, local estimations for students placed at the extremes of SHAP index distribution, indicate that a student with the highest probability of being a level 0 achiever attends a school with bad school climate, speak other minority language and had repeated, has no digital devices at home, comes from a poor family and works for payment half of the week.
-The school profile of this student shows wide disadvantages such as weak ICT infrastructure and teaching quality (only a third of teachers being certified), whereas a level 1 achiever attends a private with more autonomy and a low STR for pedagogic staff, more qualified teachers, and with larger connectivity (over 90\% of PCs connected to internet).
-Similarly findings are obtained for the level 1 and level 2 comparison where —as well as a level 2 student being better off financially overall, and having more educational inputs and support—, he$/$she is not in the labour market having more feasible time for doing homework (twice as much as a level 1 student), and attends a school with considerable higher school's rates for certification and PD attendance of teachers (80\%-95\%).
+Leading findings can be summarised as follows.
+First\textendash from the global analysis\textendash variables with the highest impacts (regardless of the direction of associations) are, to a certain degree, similar for bottom and low performers: primary repetition, sense of belonging to school and well-being support from teachers are key drivers of falling into the lowest achievement group, whereas student’s paid work, the intensity of homework and mother's educational level are relevant for the level 1 versus level 2 comparison (located higher in the learning distribution), with household wealth and educational support and digital devices being higher ranked than in the level 0-level 1 comparison.
+Second, the rate of school contextual poverty and STR (pedagogic support) are also more relevant for the reaching level 2 performance, whilst the prevalence of students with a second language being more prominent as a driver for the level 0 performance group.
+Third, local estimations looking for students placed at the extremes of SHAP index distribution, indicate that a student with the highest probability of being a level 0 achiever attends a school with bad school climate, speak a minority language and had repeated, has no digital devices at home, comes from a poor family and works for payment half of the week.
+The school profile of this student shows disadvantages such as weak ICT infrastructure and teaching quality (only a third of teachers being certified), whereas a level 1 achiever attends a private with more autonomy and a low STR for pedagogic staff, more qualified teachers and with larger connectivity (over 90\% of PCs connected to internet).
+Similarly findings are obtained for the level 1 and level 2 comparison where \textendash as well as a level 2 student being better off financially overall, and having more educational inputs and support\textendash, he$/$she is not in the labour market having more feasible time for doing homework (twice as much as a level 1 student), and attends a school with considerable higher rates of teachers' certification and PD attendance (80\%-95\%).